AreaEffectCloud/PyCalcu/README.md

 ### Error
 - Format Error
    - Called when entered text is grammatically incorrect.
-- Couldn't generate an image of result
-   - Called when

 ## Generation example
 ### An image is: